railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

    :scale: 60
    :align: center

-   *Stages on Opportunity*
+   *Stages on Opportunity*.

 OpenERP also has other sales configuration options; you can define your `Campaigns`, allowing you to keep track of the event your leads and opportunities refer to.
 Examples of campaigns are Google Adwords, an event you are hosting, a newsletter.
-With `Categories` you identify your prospect's needs (e.g. Needs Training, Needs OpenERP Online), while `Channels` help you to keep visibility on how the lead or opportunity entered the system (email, website, referred by an existing customer).
+With `Sales Tags` you identify your prospect's needs (e.g. Needs Training, Needs OpenERP Online), while `Channels` help you to keep visibility on how the lead or opportunity entered the system (email, website, referred by an existing customer).

 Planning your Next Actions
 --------------------------